Who Tried to Correct the Mistakes of Her Father, Ends up Trapped by Them

 Beyond shaping Park’s work, Choi has been accused of using her stature to raise millions of dollars from Korean businesses to fund two private foundations.
 Choi also allegedly gained favors from Ewha Womans University to admit her daughter, who did not meet academic qualifications.
 When the tablet reached the hands of journalists, Choi returned to Seoul from Germany on October 30 and submitted herself to prosecutors on the next day, running a gauntlet of media in a ritual that is the modern-day equivalent of the public shaming of South Korea’s feudal past.
 Three days later, prosecutors said they would charge her with influence peddling, abuse of power and fraud.

 On November 3, Park—swept up in trial-by-media and public demonstrations of a scale last seen against President Lee Myung-bak shortly after he took office in 2008—appeared on TV to make a second public apology for her association with Choi and said she would submit herself to an independent prosecutor.
-In the speech (transcript in Korean), she explained she kept some distance from her family because she worried that might lead to “bad incidents,” an apparent reference to the trouble every other Korean president dealt with because of corrupt relatives who took advantage of their office.
+In the speech, she explained she kept some distance from her family because she worried that might lead to “bad incidents,” an apparent reference to the trouble every other Korean president dealt with because of corrupt relatives who took advantage of their office.
 “Living by myself, I had no one around me who could look after my personal affairs.
 So I resorted to Choi, who has been my longtime friend,” Park said, adding an indirect reference to a relationship that is rooted in the assassination of Park’s mother in the 1970s.
 “I admit that I was not objective enough when it came to her.”

 The speech came after the public and media found an earlier apology on October 25 insufficient.
 With a new opinion survey finding public support for her at the lowest level of any president, 5 percent, it is unclear at the moment whether the second apology—or anything she does now—will do any good for her reputation.